 The United States Substance Abuse and Mental Service Clinical Guideline for the Use of Buprenorphine in the Treatment of Opioid Addiction recommends the use of buprenorphine/naloxone for the induction, stabilization and maintenance phases of opioid addiction treatment for most patients.
-This guideline also notes that buprenorphine alone should be used for pregnant patients and for the induction therapy of patients who are transitioning from methadone treatment.11 Transitioning patients to buprenorphine/naloxone as early as possible to minimize potential diversion associated with buprenorphine monotherapy is also reccomended.11 Veterans Health Administration and American Psychiatric Association guidelines outline a similar strategy with methadone and buprenorphine first line.12-13 Only the American Psychiatric Association guidelines recommend naltrexone use as an alternative regimen.13
+This guideline also notes that buprenorphine alone should be used for pregnant patients and for the induction therapy of patients who are transitioning from methadone treatment.
+Transitioning patients to buprenorphine/naloxone as early as possible to minimize potential diversion associated with buprenorphine monotherapy is also reccomended.
+Veterans Health Administration and American Psychiatric Association guidelines outline a similar strategy with methadone and buprenorphine first line.14-15 Only the American Psychiatric Association guidelines recommend naltrexone use as an alternative regimen.
+Naloxone is recommended as an appropriate emergency pharmacologic intervention for instances of opioid overdose.
+Additionally, The Substance Abuse and Mental Health Services Administration and American Medical Association are among some of the prominent medical organizations and advocacy groups that recognize naloxone as standard care for pharmacologic treatment of opioid overdose.

-According to the Drug Addiction Treatment Act of 2000, the ability to prescribe buprenorphine or buprenorphine/naloxone for the maintenance or detoxification of opioid dependence is limited to physicians who have obtained a waiver and a unique Drug Enforcement Agency number beginning with an X.14
+According to the Drug Addiction Treatment Act of 2000, the ability to prescribe buprenorphine or buprenorphine/naloxone for the maintenance or detoxification of opioid dependence is limited to physicians who have obtained a waiver and a unique Drug Enforcement Agency number beginning with an X.